thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/TalesfortheBrave.md

 ```

 - So the email to satisfy the condition should be `0p3r4t10n_4PT_Un10n@abc.com` but since the script is running locally we can simply bypass the conditions
-- In the end the code block sends a GET request so I inspected the URL :
+- In the end the code block sends a GET request, so I inspected the URL :

 ```
     console.log('GET', HOST + String.fromCharCode(0x2f) + 'forwardMessage?chat_id=' + icd + '&from_chat_id=' + channel_id + '&message_id=5')